nutanix-japan/rh-ocp/docs/instructor/instructor.md

 4. Follow through the prompts to set up Prism Element (Single Node HPOC Connection) for users
 5. Follow prompts to setup no SMTP notification
 6. Complete the setup wizard
+7. Make sure the setup completes without any issues